-Think early how to use population surveys
+Plan early how to use population surveys

 Many countries invest in regular household surveys or censuses that collect data relevant to the Nurturing care framework.
 Make links with people in government who are responsible for managing these population-level surveys - such as officials in the national statistics office or the ministry of health - and find out their plans for the future.
 In general, surveys are planned well in advance and carried out every three to five years.
-Annual surveys are not practical, because implementing programmes does not produce measurable change in such a short time.